In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: In-Network Aggregation Design

 \begin{proposition} In order to preserve the return of (\ref{eqn:agg_function}), the global model is computed as follows,

 \end{proposition} \begin{proof} We have:

 We also have

-From (\ref{eqn:tmp1}) and (\ref{eqn:tmp2}), the return of (\ref{eqn:agg_function}) is preserved when the global model is aggregated using (\ref{eqn:cloud_process}). \end{proof} It can be seen that the INA process always returns the FL aggregated model for both FedAvg and CoCoA.
-Thus, following Theorem $4.2$ and Theorem $4.3$ of \cite{Ma2017}, with the strongly convex objective $P(\mathbf{w})$, the upper bound on the global iterations can be written as
+From (\ref{eqn:tmp1}) and (\ref{eqn:tmp2}), the return of (\ref{eqn:agg_function}) is preserved when the global model is aggregated using (\ref{eqn:cloud_process}). \end{proof} \begin{theorem} (Theorem $2$ of \cite{WangJSAC2019} as well as Theorem $4.2$ and Theorem $4.3$ of \cite{Ma2017}) Assuming that $l_i(\cdot)$ {is} convex with $1/\mu$-smoothness and $r(\cdot)$ is 1-strongly convex.
+If the primal method is used, given that $\mathbf{w}^{*}$ is the global optimal model, after $\iota$ learning rounds, we have the following convergence upperbound:

+where $\theta_g$ is the global accuracy.
+Here, $\iota$ is upperbounded by $\mathcal{O}(1/\theta_g)$.
+On the other hand, if the primal-dual method is used, after $\iota'$ learning rounds, we have the following convergence upperbound:

-where $\theta_g$ and $\theta_l$ are the global accuracy and local accuracy, respectively \cite{Ma2017}. \begin{remark} In a special case where no user is directly associated with the cloud node, the proposed edge network architecture and the INA process could reduce the traffic and computing overhead at the cloud node by a factor of $K/M$ in comparison with conventional FL star network topology, {where $K$ is the number of users and $M$ is the number of edge nodes.} \end{remark} \begin{proof} The traffic overhead at the cloud node is proportional to the number of models the cloud node received.
+Here, $\iota'$ is upperbounded by $\frac{\mathcal{O}(\log(1/\theta_g))}{1-\theta_l}$, where $\theta_l$ is the local accuracy defining at Assumption $4.1$ of \cite{Ma2017}. \end{theorem} \begin{proof} From Proposition \ref{proposition:preserve_return}, it can be seen that the INA process always remains the returns of the FL aggregated model for both FedAvg and CoCoA.
+Thus, if FedAvg is used, Eq. (\ref{eqn:FedAvg_convergence}) holds by following Theorem 2 of \cite{WangJSAC2019}.
+Similarly, if CoCoA is used, Eq. (\ref{eqn:CoCoA_convergence}) holds by following Theorem $4.2$ and Theorem $4.3$ of \cite{Ma2017}. \end{proof} \begin{remark} In a special case where no user is directly associated with the cloud node, the proposed edge network architecture and the INA process could reduce the traffic and computing overhead at the cloud node by a factor of $K/M$ in comparison with conventional FL star network topology, {where $K$ is the number of users and $M$ is the number of edge nodes.} \end{remark} \begin{proof} The traffic overhead at the cloud node is proportional to the number of models the cloud node received.
 For computing overhead, we also assume that the aggregation operation at the cloud runs linearly to the number of received models.
 Hence, under the conventional FL star network topology, the cloud node receives $K$ models from its users.

 In contrast, with the proposed edge network architecture using the INA, when no user is directly associated with the cloud node, i.e., $\mathcal{K}_0 = \emptyset $, the cloud node only receives $M$ aggregated models from the edge nodes.
 As a result, in practice where $K >> M$, the two mentioned overheads are reduced by a factor of $K/M$. \end{proof}